-Newcastle is one of the leading sites for geographical research in the UK.
-Our research community in geography and the Centre for Urban and Regional Development Studies (CURDS) comprises over 100 academics, support staff and postgraduates who generate a vibrant intellectual environment.
+Our research community in geography and the Centre for Urban and Regional Development Studies (CURDS) comprises more than 100 academics, support staff and postgraduates who generate a vibrant intellectual environment.

 We are internationally renowned as a leading geography outlet for policy engagement and we are committed to research that makes a difference for our diverse audiences.